sigchi-italy/sigchi-italy/_courses/unito-id/description.md

   Evaluation_metrics: no
   HCI_Design_Patterns: no
   HCI_history: no
-  Human-AI_Interaction: no
+  Human-AI_Interaction: yes
   Information_Design: no
   Information_Visualization: no
-  Interaction_Design: no
+  Interaction_Design: yes
   Interaction_models_and_frameworks: no
-  Interaction_paradigms: no
+  Interaction_paradigms: yes
-  Interaction_styles: no
+  Interaction_styles: yes
   Interviews_and_Surveys: no
   Knowledge_Visualization: no
   Multimodal_Interfaces: no